-History of the IUHPFL
+History of IUHPFL

-The IUHPFL began in 1962 when Mr. Munford, a former official of the Ford Foundation, approached Professor Merle Simmons, of the Department of Spanish and Portuguese, about using Ford Foundation funds to create immersion programs abroad for high school students.
+IUHPFL began in 1962 when Mr. Munford, a former official of the Ford Foundation, approached Professor Merle Simmons, of the Department of Spanish and Portuguese, about using Ford Foundation funds to create immersion programs abroad for high school students.

 The goal of the new programs, as described by Professor Simmons, was the total immersion of talented high school students in a host culture and the development of their linguistic skills in the corresponding foreign languages of said host culture.
-Initially, three Program sites were chosen: St. Brieuc in France, Trier in Germany and Oaxaca in Mexico.
+Initially, three program sites were chosen: St. Brieuc in France, Trier in Germany and Oaxaca in Mexico.

-Over time, the Program has expanded significantly, increasing in numbers and moving into the Iberian Peninsula to Spain.
+Over time, the program has expanded significantly, increasing in numbers and moving into the Iberian Peninsula to Spain.

 The program in Austria began in 2015 in Graz — the first German-speaking program in Austria as well as the newest program site.
 Graz is located in the southeastern Austrian state of Styria.

 The program in Chile began in 2014 in Viña del Mar—our first program in South America and newest Spanish-speaking site.
 Viña del Mar is located in central Chile in the Valparaíso.

 The program in China began in 2014 in the city of Hangzhou, China, located in the Yangtze River delta.